 Primary (not the result of another condition) chronic headache is defined as headache occurring more than 15 days of the month for at least 3 months.
 An estimated 45 million Americans experience chronic headaches.
 For at least half of these people, the problem is severe and sometimes disabling.

-Migraine: is the most common type of vascular headache.
+Migraine is the most common type of vascular headache.
 Migraine headaches are usually characterized by severe pain on one or both sides of the head, an upset stomach, and, at times, disturbed vision.
-One- year prevalence of migraine ranges from 6%–15% in adult men and from 14%–35% in adult women.
+One- year prevalence of migraine ranges from 6%–15% in adult geno typical men and from 14%–35% in adult geno typical women.
 Migraine headaches may last a day or more and can strike as often as several times a week or as rarely as once every few years.
 Drug therapy for migraine is often combined with biofeedback and relaxation training.
 Sumatriptan is commonly used for relief of symptoms.
 Drugs used to prevent migraine include methysergide maleate, propranolol hydrochloride, ergotamine tartrate; amitriptyline, valproic acid, and verapamil.

-Cluster headache: is a vascular headache that occurs in cyclical patterns or clusters of severe or very severe unilateral orbital or supraorbital and/or temporal pain.
+Cluster headache is a vascular headache that occurs in cyclical patterns or clusters of severe or very severe unilateral orbital or supraorbital and/or temporal pain.
 The headache is accompanied by at least one of the following autonomic symptoms: ptosis (drooping eyelid), conjunctival injection, lacrimation, rhinorrhea, and, less commonly, facial blushing, swelling, or sweating.
 Bouts of one headache every other day to 8 attacks per day may last from weeks to months, usually followed by remission periods when the headache attacks stop completely.
 The pattern varies from one person to another, but most people have one or two cluster periods a year.
 During remission, no headaches occur for months, and sometimes even years.
 The intense pain is caused by the dilation of blood vessels, which creates pressure on the trigeminal nerve.
 While this process is the immediate cause of the pain, the etiology is not fully understood.
-It is more common in men than in woman.
+It is more common in geno typical men than in geno typical women.
 One-year prevalence is estimated to be 0.5 to 1.0/1,000.
 Management of cluster headache consists of abortive and preventive treatment.
 Abortive treatments include subcutaneous injection of sumatriptan, topical anesthetics sprayed into the nasal cavity, and strong coffee.
 Some patients respond to rapidly inhaled pure oxygen.
 A variety of other pharmacologic and behavioral methods of aborting and preventing attacks have been reported with wide variation in patient response.

 2013 Guidance from the National Institute for Health and Care Excellence (NICE) states that the evidence on occipital nerve stimulation (ONS) for intractable chronic migraine shows some efficacy in the short term but there is very little evidence about long term outcomes.
 With regard to safety, there is a risk of complications, needing further surgery.
 Therefore, this procedure should only be used with special arrangements for clinical governance, consent and audit or research.